Playing Pressure Points

 Similar to a serve routine, you should also have a consistent routine when returning serve.
 Elements of this routine may include:

-- and utilizing a cue word to keep mind in the present
+- Noting the server’s positioning, getting into the ready position, and utilizing a cue word to keep your mind in the present

 Share this article: